What’s a Credit Card Balance Transfer?

 What Are We Doing?

-Right now we’re weighing a few options for our balance transfer.
+Right now we’re weighing a few options for a balance transfer to pay off a little bit of debt.

 Thankfully we’re in a good position to get approved by a few credit card companies with sweet deals because my husband has diligently kept his credit score high and credit history strong.